Left Front (West Bengal): Left-Janata alliance in 1977 Lok Sabha election

-The Left Front has its roots in various past platforms of collaboration of West Bengal left parties and anti-Indian National Congress forces.
+The Left Front has its roots in various past platforms of collaboration of the West Bengal left parties and anti-Indian National Congress forces.
 Such examples were the United Left Front, the People's United Left Front and the United Front that governed West Bengal 1967–1971.
 However, ahead of the March 1977 Lok Sabha election the left parties under the leadership of CPI(M) decided to form an alliance just amongst themselves, based on past negative experiences in collaboration with centrist anti-Congress forces.

-The Left Front was set up as the repressive climate of the Emergency was relaxed in January 1977.
+The Left Front was set up when the repressive climate of the Emergency was finally relaxed in January 1977.
 The six founding parties of the Left Front, i.e. the CPI(M), the All India Forward Bloc, the Revolutionary Socialist Party, the Marxist Forward Bloc, the Revolutionary Communist Party of India and the Biplabi Bangla Congress, articulated a common programme.
 The Left Front contested the Lok Sabha election in an electoral understanding together with the Janata Party.
 The Workers Party of India applied for inclusion into the Left Front, but was denied entry.